-Her Archipelagos in Reverse project draws on an intergenerational study of artists and writers, entering black and postcolonial feminist knowledges as frameworks for diasporic artistic practices in Britain.
+Her Archipelagos in Reverse project considers artists’ writing and publishing as locations of black and anti-imperial feminist knowledges.
 It considers how these knowledges were animated in Black and Asian women’s artistic production and discourse in the 1980s, and their connections to feminist modes of practice in the work of contemporary diaspora artists.
-Her research looks at the physical and conceptual spaces created by artists in the face of institutional exclusion and misrecognition and as acts of joy, solidarity and self-generated discourse.
-She convenes with the theoretical work of Tina Campt and Trinh T. Minh-ha, among others, as guides for engaging embodied, speculative and relational modes of critical and visual enquiry.
+Her research looks at the textual and conceptual spaces created by artists in the face of institutional exclusion and misrecognition and as acts of joy, solidarity and self-generated discourse.
+She is interested in how methods of storying resonate with and potentially redetermine diasporic feminist artistic praxes.